 Other medications, such as antidepressants, may also be used to treat the anxiety or depression that accompanies fibromyalgia.

-When the extensive pain a person is feeling is caused by spinal cord compression, cervical decompression surgery could provide some fibromyalgia pain relief.
+When the extensive pain a person is feeling is caused by spinal cord compression, cervical spine surgery could provide some fibromyalgia pain relief.
 According to the National Fibromyalgia Research Association, 42 out of 45 people with fibromyalgia also exhibited signs of spinal cord compression.